vishvAsa/kalpAntaram/kANe/v1p2/096_vidyApati.md

 The Dānavākyāvali is described (on p.
 352 of Dr. R. G. Bhandarkar's Report on the search for Sanskrit Mss. for the year 1883–84) as composed by Dhiramati, queen of king Darpanārāyaṇa of Mithila, who was herself learned and who permitted the very clever Vidyāpati to render it faultless with authoritative texts.
 1940

 One of Vidyāpati's works is Bhūparikramana of which a complete copy exists in the Mss.
 Library of the Sanskrit College of Calcutta.
 Some account of this work is given by Sri Dinesh Chandra Bhattacharya in J. G. J. R. I. Vol. VI at pp. 241-247.
 That work shows that Vidyāpati had sākta leanings.
-His work seems to have been called Dvaitanirnaya (or Agamadvaitanirnaya).
+His work seems to have been called Dvaitanirṇaya (or Agamadvaitanirṇaya).

 (Continued from the previous page) verse '51HTFUHHHHHEETTAFITTE + + + Teretanya HEHTĀ TEET 79: || It is quite possible that the mos, presented tbe words TETTEAST: (and were read by the editor as